chousmith/craftbeertweets-meteor/README.md

 Connects to Twitter's Streaming API, storing resulting tweets in a "Tweets" MongoDB collection, which then get published / sent to the client side.

+View the example progress at http://craftbeertweets.meteor.com/

-Tweets data is currently stored via
+Tweets data is currently stored as

 `Tweets.insert({
   user_id: tweet.user.id_str,